-If you’re facing the decision to repair or replace your heating and air conditioning system, then fear not.
+If you’re facing the decision to repair or replace your heating and air conditioning system for your Gretna, LA home, then fear not.
 While it may seem confusing at first, the decision comes down to three simple factors.
 Don’t feel pressured one way or the other.
 Instead, simply make an intelligent decision based on the facts of your current system.
-As you read on, you’ll see that it’s really quite easy.
+Read on to learn more about the factors that should guide this decision and how to find a contractor with the expertise to help you decide whether to repair or replace your Gretna, LA HVAC system.

 The Three Factors Affecting Your Decision to Repair or Replace